[2026] Climbing Mount Fuji: The Complete Guide to a Safe Experience

 After climbing Fuji, soothe your fatigue in a hot spring!
 Fuji Chobo no Yu Yurari Onsen

-Fuji Chobo no Yu Yurari Onsen is a day-trip hot spring facility that offers a total of 16 types of baths, including two open-air baths with outstanding views of Mount Fuji, as well as carbonated springs and cave baths.
+Fuji Chobo no Yu Yurari Onsen is a day-trip hot spring facility offering 16 different types of baths, including two open-air baths with spectacular views of Mount Fuji, as well as carbonated springs and cave baths.
+Special coupons are available for those using the Fujisan Parking.
+After enjoying a climb up Fuji, relax in the baths while gazing at the Mount Fuji you just climbed.

 After climbing Fuji, enjoy a relaxing stay and sightseeing at the Fuji Five Lakes!
 Fuji Midori no Kyukamura